-Reducing noise in your error logs is critical for quickly identifying bugs in your code and determining which to prioritize for remediation.
-To help you spot and investigate the issues causing error logs in your environments, we’re pleased to announce that Datadog Error Tracking is now available for Log Management in open beta.
+Reducing noise in your logs is critical for quickly identifying bugs in your code and determining which errors to prioritize for remediation.
+To help you spot and investigate the issues causing errors in your environments, we’re pleased to announce that Datadog Error Tracking is now available for Log Management.

-Already available for Real User Monitoring (RUM) and APM, Error Tracking for logs intelligently groups error logs into issues to help you quickly understand and triage bugs in your environment.
+Already available for Real User Monitoring (RUM) and APM, Error Tracking for logs intelligently groups errors from your logs into issues to help you quickly understand and triage bugs in your environment.
 Issues surface diagnostic data like stack traces, error distributions, and code snippets that help reveal the underlying bug’s root cause.
-You can also set up Error Tracking monitors in Datadog that will notify your team when new issues or high error counts are detected.
+You can also set up Error Tracking monitors in Datadog that will notify your team when new issues, regressions, or high error counts are detected.

 In this post, we’ll cover how to use Error Tracking to:

 - Drill down to individual issues to get more context

 - Alert on your errors to stay ahead of issues

 Complex modern infrastructures might generate thousands to millions of errors per day.
 As a developer, it’s impossible to investigate, let alone remediate, each of these individually.
 The Issue List in Error Tracking provides a central location that helps you quickly visualize problems by grouping errors from your logs that share certain attributes (like a similar stack trace) into issues.
 Instead of sifting through vast volumes of logs, you can investigate a handful of issues and get insights on the highly correlated errors they explain.

 You can sort your Issue List by number of error occurrences or age—these factors can help you determine which issues to prioritize and address first.
 Workflow states such as “Open” or “Ignored” help your team keep track of the status of an issue and understand where it is in the remediation process.
 You can also filter the list using standard and custom log facets to reach the issues you care about most.